-According to local gazetteer records about "peoples" there used to be many indigenous groups in the mountains of the Puer prefecture and the Mekong River region, including: the Kucong, the Bo, the Dry Baiyi, The Flowery Baiyi, the Pu, the Chesu, the Black Pu, the Long, the Akha, the Man, the Three Strands of Hair, the White Woni, the Nuobi, the Limi, the Kawa, the White Luoluo, the Luohei, the Yao, the Kaduo, the Small Liemi, the Guzong and the Small Guzong and so on.61 Through these records we can find that many recorded indigenous groups gave up their identities during the social mobilization to become 'another'.
-Even later, some peoples, like the Lahu and the Hani, have arisen from serious ethnic conflicts in the last three hundred vears.
-Through social and identity mobilization, the Lahu became seen as a significant new ethnicity and continued to move forward in the southern mountains.
-Therefore, social and identity reconstruction reconfirmed the Luohei people and they became the Lahu, through their own volition, through the Five Buddha Districts movement, which provided a minimum framework for Lahu ethnicity.
-This ethnicity has created enough space for very diverse cultural behavior among the sub-identity groups under this Lahu ethnicity in a historical mobilization.
-Thus, we could remark that the Lahu has become a newly shaped ethnicity fused from different parties.
+Also, some peoples, like the Lahu and the Hani, have arisen from serious ethnic conflicts during the last 300 years.
+Through social and identity mobilization, the Lahu were seen as a significant new ethnicity and continued to move forward in the southern mountains.
+Therefore, social and identity reconstruction reconfirmed the Luohei people and they became the Lahu, through their own volition, through the Five Buddha Districts movement62, which provided a minimum framework for Lahu ethnicity.
+The result was very diverse cultural behaviour among the sub-identity groups in a historical mobilization.
+Thus, we could say that the Lahu has become a newly shaped ethnicity fused from different parties.
 Meanwhile the Lahu culture, the sub-identities and social structures, with their resettlements, have also been reshaped in the history of frontier formation.
-In a brief summary, in the context of social change since the 1720s, more and more indigenous groups, especially the Luohei recorded in Chinese documents, moved toward the southern and western parts of the Mekong River from the Ailao Mountains and Mianning basins.
+In a brief summary, in the context of social change since the 1720s, more and more indigenous groups, especially the Luohei recorded in Chinese documents, moved towards the southern and western parts of the Mekong River from the Ailao Mountains and Mianning basins.
 Even though some of them still remained in the Weiyuan and Simao Mountains areas, the majority of these resettled peoples were led, later, to reorganize their social order into a new social construction by Han Chinese monks.
-Their inhabitance has been called The Luohei Mountains in the official archives since the 1790s.
+Their place of inhabitance has been called 'The Luohei Mountains' in official archives since the 1790s.